dnt1020/Animation-Planning-in-Games/README.md

 Fireball on Processing - Fireball with particle systems that hits shield and cause explosion effect.
 Click to generate, click again to send and click once done to reset.

-Threads on Processing - Multiple threads with a spring system.
+Threads on Processing (Collab w/ Andrew Schweyen schwe596@umn.edu) - Multiple threads with a spring system.
 Use key to move middle of threads.